-Mango anthracnose is a fungal infection caused by the fungus Colletotrichum gloeosporioides and is presently recognized as the most important field and post-harvest disease of mango worldwide.
+Mango Anthracnose is a fungal infection caused by the fungus Colletotrichum gloeosporioides and is presently recognized as the most destructive field and post-harvest disease of mango worldwide.

 It is the major disease limiting fruit production in all countries where mangoes are grown, especially where high humidity prevails during the cropping season.

 The post-harvest phase is the MOST damaging and economically significant phase of the disease, which directly affects the marketable fruit rendering it worthless.
 This phase is directly linked to the field phase where initial infection usually starts on young twigs and leaves and spreads to the flowers, causing blossom blight and destroying the inflorescences and even preventing fruit set.

 Conidia/spores are the most important type of inoculum in mango orchards.
 They are produced on lesions on leaves, twigs, panicles and mummified fruits.
 The conidia can be rain-splashed to other leaves or flowers to cause secondary infections, thus making the disease polycyclic in these organs.

 Developing fruits can be infected and some aggressive isolates can cause pre-harvest fruit losses.

 In the case of postharvest mango anthracnose, developing fruit are infected in the field, but infections remain quiescent until the onset of ripening, which occurs after harvest.
 Once the climacteric period of the fruit starts, lesions begin to develop.
 There is usually no fruit-to-fruit infection, hence postharvest anthracnose is considered a monocyclic disease.

 Mango fruit can also be infected with conidia from isolates of Colletotrichum sp. from other host plants like as avocado, papaya and citrus.

 Wet, humid, warm weather conditions favor mango anthracnose infections in the field.